 Now, where do your eyes go straight away?
-You have focussed audiences attention to where you really wanted it to be.
+You have focussed the audience’s attention to where you really want it to be.

-Don’t make your audience process everything to figure out where they should pay attention, rather direct their attention strategically to the most important part(s) of what you are showing.
-Create visual hierarchy by emphasizing some elements and pushing others to the background.
+Don’t make your audience process everything to figure out where they should pay attention.
+Rather, direct their attention strategically to the most important part(s) of what you are showing.
+Create visual hierarchy by emphasising some elements and pushing others to the background.